Press Kit

 Enrika Greathouse, creative entrepreneur; founder of Small Gorilla Marketing

-“A perfect book for a lot of different situations: Whether you’re a memoirist, journaler, a fiction writer or someone wanting to explore and make sense of your own life, this book will help.
-April’s introductory stories are engaging, compelling and heart warming.
-They reveal her expertise and her open hearted humanity.
+“A perfect book for a lot of different situations: Whether you’re a memoirist, journaler, fiction writer, or someone wanting to explore and make sense of your own life, this book will help.
+April’s introductory stories are engaging, compelling, and heartwarming.
+They reveal her expertise and her open-hearted humanity.
 (We all would enjoy being interviewed by her.)
 The questions she offers are rich [story] prompts.
 The book is beautiful as an object.
 Money well spent.
 A great gift for a loved one or yourself.”

 Michelle Spencer, writer/storyteller